 2 weeks out from your bodybuilding show, your physique looks fantastic.
 Conditioning is on point, you’re dry and look like you belong on stage as peak week approaches.
 Doesn’t matter if you’re in a Bikini class or a bodybuilder…still applies.

-Around 7-10 days out the water and sodium manipulation begins.
-You greatly increase your water and sodium while going through your Peak Week “depletion” workouts but your physique changes are not positive.
+Around 7-14 days out the water and sodium manipulation begins.
+At some point, water was greatly increased and maybe sodium as well.
+This may even continue while going through your Peak Week “depletion” workout…but your physique changes are not positive.
 You question what is going on and your coach tells you to just “Trust the process.
 This is how it’s always been done and how you peak on stage.”

 2-3 days out you start cutting your water and sodium drastically.
 Maybe take a diuretic and/or load up on potassium while consuming large amounts of carbohydrates.
 Your physique is looking “ok”, but remember…this is just part of the Peak Week process to get you to “Peak” at the right time.